 - 17.1.
 Competitors shall inspect a boat when they take charge of it and report any damage at the first reasonable opportunity prior to the warning signal. - 17.2.
-Except as expressly modified herein, when a breakdown results in material prejudice, RRS D5 shall be followed.
+Except as expressly modified herein, when a breakdown results in material prejudice, RRS D5 shall be followed. - 17.3.

-- 17.3.
 Breakdown redress shall only be considered for breakdowns that would result in material prejudice and redress will not be granted for broken tiller extensions or any damage resulting from un-seamanlike boat handling.
 Attachment A sets out the grounds under which redress may or may not be considered. - 17.4.
 A boat claiming breakdown after the start must finish the race, if possible, unless the boat would be damaged further by continuing to compete. - 17.5.
 If there have been multiple damaged boats and there are no longer any spare boats and any further breakdowns/damage prior to the start and the repairs/replacement will delay racing, then the race as scheduled will continue with the race in question being raced in a 4 boat format(2 boats v 2 boats).
 The team with three boats will nominate which boat with it's current crew will be withdrawn from the race.
 This will be decided by the Race Officer and will be communicated to the sailors by the Umpires.

-18. Support Vessels & Support Persons
+18. Support Vessels & Support Persons [NP][DP]

 - 18.1.
 No support persons or reserve crews accompanying teams will be allowed on the Race Course or Changeover vessel. - 18.2.
 Support and private vessels are not permitted in the course area, they shall remain 100m from the course of any boat racing or sailing in the holding area.
 Support and spectator vessels may not communicate in any way with a boat afloat, including boat(s) claiming breakdown, with the exception of a boat claiming distress not receiving assistance from appointed personnel. - 18.3.
 Except in emergencies support persons shall not communicate directly with the Race Committee start vessel.
 If a team experiences a problem, it should be communicated to the Changeover Master, the Changeover vessel or an umpire. - 18.4.
-For infringements of support personnel, the Protest Committee may call a hearing in accordance with RRS 60.3(d) and penalise a support person or competitor or both in accordance with RRS 64.5 - 18.5.
 All official and support vessels shall always have an engine safety cut-out switch (killcord) attached to the driver while the engine is running, unless prior written exemption has been provided by the Organising Authority.